When the weather gets cold, spiders have two options for survival:

 The wolf spider is venomous, but not dangerous to humans.
 The most effective way to prevent wolf spiders is to make sure all cracks in your windows and doors are sealed.
 Glue traps may also be effective.

-At Pest Control Unlimited, we understand these spiders and their desire to make your home, their home.
-That’s why we developed our winter pest control treatments to ensure these pests stay where they belong… OUTSIDE.
-Give us a call today at 888-649-9919 and let our trained professionals help you!
+At Pest Control Unlimited, we understand these spiders and their desire to make your home their home.
+That’s why we developed our winter pest control treatments for residents of Massachusetts and New Hampshire to ensure these pests stay where they belong… OUTSIDE.
+Give us a call today at 888-649-9919 or contact us through our online form to let our trained professionals help you!